 - The arcade version's audio and visuals are of higher quality.

-- The arcade version supports 4 player co-op while the home version only allows 2.
+- The arcade version supports four-player co-op while the home version only allows two.

 - The arcade version has different stats for the different turtles while the home version gives each turtle the same stats.

-- The arcade version provides you with only 1 life while the home version gives you 3.
+- The arcade version provides only one life while the home version provides three.

 - The arcade version supports multiple enemy types on screen at once and they can also be hurt by environmental hazards.